 The formal capital campaign to raise funds for the new church building will begin with a “Diamonds and Denim” dinner and dance gala on May 5.

-Reconstruction will widened and lengthen the footprint of the church and bring it up to code.
+Reconstruction will widen and lengthen the footprint of the church and bring it up to code.

 The plan is to salvage as much as possible - old timbers will be reused in some fashion, stained glass and Stations of the Cross will be saved, possibly along with the crucifix, pews, rafters and baptism.
 Electric code, handicap accessibility, and restrooms will meet current standards.